 Has the initiative made a difference?

 The monitoring and surveillance activities of the anti-poaching units have led to the recovery of both herbivore and predator populations.
+There was a noticeable drop in snares between 2003 and 2007 and a subsequent rise in predator sightings between 2005 and 2007.
 These conservation efforts in turn improve game viewing, translating to better business for the camp.

 Job security and a steady source of income have stimulated investments in education, housing and community infrastructure and there are currently community members employed in operating the eco-lodge and as part of anti-poaching efforts, plus many are undergoing technical training, skills development and vocational training for employment elsewhere.
 More than 100 community members received temporary employment during the construction phase.
 Gender equality has also been made a priority and over 50% of staff positions are held by local women.